yanbofang/cell_society/DESIGN.md

 - Design Details
 	1. Reillustration of all Classes:
+		- CellSocietyMain: A class controls the UI and GUI display.
+It will pass in the information needed to begin to the Simulation class.
+In  its step() method, it will call Simulation to get the result of next round.
 		- Simulation: A class between the UI and the backend, coordinate the UI input information with the Grid.
 It will generate new Grid() each time and call Grid to update the new Grid according to the cell within the containers.
 		- Grid: A class contains an ArrayList of Containers.
 Current Grid is linked to the Grid of next round by method .next().
 It will check each cell in the order of Priority.(Priority is an Instance Variable of Cell class).
 			1. Specifically, all cells that can eat or destroy other cells (which we call Active) are considered as Priority 1, e.g. Shark, Fire.
 This kind of cell needs to be checked first because they can change the status of other cell before other cell's action.